OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 If not already done, install the CA certificates in your mobile device which will allow us to intercept HTTPS requests:

 - [Install the CA certificate of your interception proxy into your Android phone](https://support.portswigger.net/customer/portal/articles/1841102-installing-burp-s-ca-certificate-in-an-android-device "Installing Burp's CA Certificate in an Android Device").
-Note that starting at Android Nougat 7.0 (API LEVEL 24) application don't trust anymore user CA certificates. bypassing this security mesure will be addressed in the "Basic Security Testing" chapters.
+Note that starting at Android Nougat 7.0 (API LEVEL 24) the application no longer trusts a user supplied CA certificate unless specified in the app.Bypassing this security mesure will be addressed in the "Basic Security Testing" chapters.
 - [Install the CA certificate of your interception proxy into your iOS phone](https://support.portswigger.net/customer/portal/articles/1841108-configuring-an-ios-device-to-work-with-burp "Configuring an iOS Device to Work With Burp")

 **Intercepting Traffic**